looks like burnt matches on dead wood

 - Main Threats

 - None significant.
-Localised threats include forest clearance removing habitat and removal of dead wood from forest floors.
+Localised threats include forest clearance removing habitat and removal of dead wood.

 - Population

 - A candle-like fungus on dead wood in damp shaded forests.
-Small black fruiting bodies covered with white powdery spores when young looking like burnt candles.
-Common on fallen branches.
+Small black bodies with white spores when young.

 - Conservation Status